Tree By-Law Update

 Why are developers allowed to clear cut so many trees without penalty Whereas a home owner is put through the wringer to cut down one tree that is diseased and dying or deaf.

-John Low asked 11 months ago
+John Low asked over 1 year ago

 Development applicants are required to go through a due process for tree removal and replacement.
 Trees on development sites are compensated for through cash-in-lieu or on site tree planting consistent with residential tree removal permits.